smyhlin/Recursive-Symlink-Creator/README.md

 * shutil (for folder removal)

 ## TODO:
-* Implement 2 types of media info output: compact & datailed
+* Add buttons to GUI into media frame

 ## Telegram Support: